wcDogg/windows/windows-terminal-fonts.md

 Now I've got 2 fonts that are automatically available to Windows terminals and 1 that isn't - why?

 I broadly understand that fonts come in different file formats and contain data beyond the glyphs.
 And I always account for the possibility it's some weird thing with Microsoft.
-A few Google dorks later and I had a list of popular fonts with the same issue plus a list of technical requirements a font must meet to be available in terminals.
+A few Google dorks later and I had a list of popular fonts with the same issue, plus a list of technical requirements a font must meet to be available in terminals.

 I don't understand all of these requirements.
 Here I'm just trying to gather some information that might help the foundry fix the issue.